 Three Tricks to Teach Your Dog on a Rainy Day

-Spring has sprung, which means rainy days are upon us.
+The seasons are changing and rainy days are upon us.
 While my pack and I are not shy to a bit of rain, we seek indoor shelter if there is too much of it.
 So that begs the question of what to do on a rainy day?
 The answer is trick training!
 Here are three of my favourite tricks that you can teach your dog on your next rainy day inside.

 Before we get started, you'll need a clicker (you can substitute this with your voice), some tasty treats, and an assortment of your dog's favourite toys!